anthonyzhub/Modified-Pychrome/README.md

 1. Open `Terminal` and navigate to your media folder
 2. Type and enter `python3 -m http.server` to start server
-3. Open `Broadcast.py` and specify directory of the folder from Step 1 in `addMediaFiles()`.
-Save changes!
+3. Execute `Main.py` in either Terminal or IDE
-4. Execute `Main.py` in either Terminal or IDE
+4. If this is the first time `Modified Pychromecast` is running in your computer, enter directory of folder that has all the media files that you would like to cast.
+This is case sensitive!
 5. Select a Google device by either typing device's name or number associated with it
 6. Similar to previous step, but involves in selecting a media file through an interactive console
-7. The console will print out another message: `[pause, play, stop, terminate]`.
-These commands are similar to a remote of any T.V.
+7. The console will print out a list of commands, similar to T.V. remote.
 However, `terminate` will stop the program from running internally.
-Enter any command, it is an interactive console
 8. Sit back and relax!